Indonesian Democratic Party: Factions

-third and last in the 1977 Legislative Elections.
+third and last in the 1977 legislative election.

 Government intervention

-The 1977 Legislative Elections would also see a tense political battle between Golkar and PPP.
-The Government became worried that with PDI struggling to function as a party, Indonesian society would be polarized into a secular camp (Golkar) and an Islamic camp (PPP).
-To counter this, the Government decided to actively intervene into PDI's affairs and make it into a 3rd Party to prevent the polarization that it feared.
+The 1977 legislative election would also see a tense political battle between Golkar and PPP.
+The government became worried that with PDI struggling to function as a party, Indonesian society would be polarized into a secular camp (Golkar) and an Islamic camp (PPP).
+To counter this, the Government decided to actively intervene into PDI's affairs and make it into a 3rd party to prevent the polarization that it feared.

-Measures were taken by the Government to keep PDI going as a Party which at one time involved the Minister of Home Affairs to arrange PDI's Congresses for them.
+Measures were taken by the government to keep PDI going as a party which at one time involved the Minister of Home Affairs to arrange PDI's Congresses for them.
 Efforts were also made to encourage PDI, such as refurbishing the tomb of the late President Sukarno in 1978 and officially recognizing him as the "Hero of Independence Proclamation".
 This recognition of Sukarno was a change from the earlier New Order policy of playing down his achievements or ignoring him altogether.